For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Tournament Trends & Key Factors.

-Incoming Form: Recent form for all winners of this event listed below had been good enough to shortlist at least with each Scottish Open champion in that time having recorded a minimum of one top-10 finish in their last 4 starts.
-In fact you can extend that trend right back to 2002 with the marginal exception of 2004 winner Thomas Levet, however he had finished 8th at Wentworth 5 starts prior and 2nd in Italy a month before that.
+Incoming Form: Recent form for all winners of this event since 2010 listed below had been good enough to shortlist them at least with each Scottish Open champion in that time having recorded a minimum of one top-10 finish in their last 4 starts.
+In fact you can extend that trend right back to 2002 with the marginal exception of 2004 winner Thomas Levet, however he had finished 8th at Wentworth 5 starts prior and 2nd in Italy a month before that:

 Event Form: Despite this event hopping about in terms of venue, the last 6 Scottish Open winners prior to Rafa Cabrera-Bello had also recorded at least one top-10 finish in this event prior to lifting this trophy.
 The trend stops at Edoardo Molinari, however there may be something positive in terms of experience of playing in similar conditions with similar grasses in the past - indeed the Italian had finished runner-up on his last start on Scottish soil on the Challenge Tour the previous year and with regards Cabrera-Bello, he'd produced a 4th place finish at the Dunhill Links over the years and a further top-10 at Gleneagles:

 My selections are as follows: